Anaminus/roblox-api-tools/README.md

     RobloxPlayerBeta --API api.txt

 These dump the API to a file named `api.txt`.
-Note that Studio does not currently support this paramater.
+Note that Studio does not currently support this command.
 However, the ReflectionMetadata.xml file is required to generate the dump (otherwise a parsing error is reported), but is currently only distributed with studio and needs to be copied to RobloxPlayerBeta.exe's folder.